SharePoint/sp-dev-docs/docs/general-development/how-to-customize-a-field-type-using-client-side-rendering.md

 # How to: Customize a field type using client-side rendering
-Learn how to customize a field type by using the client-side rendering technology in SharePoint 2013.
+Learn how to customize a field type by using the client-side rendering technology in SharePoint.
 Client-side rendering provides a mechanism that you can use to produce your own output for a set of controls that are hosted in a SharePoint page.
 This mechanism enables you to use well-known technologies, such as HTML and JavaScript, to define the rendering logic of custom field types.
 In client-side rendering you can specify your own JavaScript resources and host them in the data storage options available to your farm solution, such as the _layouts folder.